marciopocebon/MG21DOOM/README.md

 ## MG21DOOM
- Doom port to the Ikea Tradfri RGB1923R5 lamp and any device using Silicon labs EFRMG21 based modules.
+ Doom port to the Ikea Tradfri RGB1923R5 lamp and any device using Silicon labs EFR32MG21 based modules.
  Coded by Nicola Wrachien.

-** Features **
+**Features**
 - Based on the excellent doomhack's GBA Doom Port (https://github.com/doomhack/GBADoom) with some Kippykip's additions.

 - Supports full Doom Shareware WADS.